cunningr/dna_workflows/README.md

 ### Module Schema

-DNA Workflows uses the ```sdtables``` modules in order to build the Excel workbook from a JSON schema (stored as YAML) and adds some additional conditional formatting.
-The schema describing the module is stored along with the python code in file called ```module```.
+DNA Workflows uses the [sdtables](https://github.com/cunningr/sdtables) modules in order to build the Excel workbook from a JSON schema (stored as YAML) and adds some additional conditional formatting.
+The schema describing the module is stored along with the module code in a file called ```module```.
 The basic parts of the schema definition are described in the example below.

 ```
 ---